 The Australian Privacy Principles (APP) are principles-based law.
 Out Doors Inc. (Out Doors) has adopted these principles in relation to information handling practices and the diverse needs of individuals.

 There are 13 Australian Privacy Principles, and they govern standards, rights and obligations around:

 - the collection, use and disclosure of personal information

 - an organisation or agency’s governance and accountability

 - the rights of individuals to access their personal information

 You have the right to make a complaint.
-If you have a complaint or grievance, you can raise and resolve it using the procedure outlined in the Participant Handbook.
+If you have a complaint or grievance, you can raise and resolve it using the procedure outlined in our complaints handling policy.
 During this process, you are entitled to a representative of your choice and will not be disadvantaged by lodging a complaint.